Tunnel

 yerd tunnel status

-Lists live tunnels (site, kind, state, URL/hostname) and whether cloudflared is installed and logged in.
+Lists live tunnels (site, kind, state, URL/hostname) and whether cloudflared is installed and logged in, plus its version and source: managed (Yerd's own download) or system (found on your PATH) in --json output.

 Named tunnels